JamesSkemp/words/content/post/determining-which-iis-60-application-pool-belongs-to-which-application.md

 +++
-title = "Determining which IIS 6.0 Application Pool belongs to which application" summary = "How to match an Application Pool to a process in Windows Server 2003 and IIS 6.0." draft = false comments = true date = "2007-10-06T22:07:00-05:00"
+title = "Determining which IIS 6.0 Application Pool belongs to which application" description = "How to match an Application Pool to a process in Windows Server 2003 and IIS 6.0." draft = false comments = true date = "2007-10-06T22:07:00-05:00"